mdhsieh/mdhsieh.github.io/static/media/blog-post.8.4b7dd44f.md

 <img src="images/portfolio/writing-statistics.png" alt="writing_statistics_main_image" width="200"/>

-I'm releasing a new iOS app, Writing Statistics.
+I've released a new iOS app, [Writing Statistics](https://apps.apple.com/app/writing-statistics/id6504376932).
 It's to help improve writing habits and visualize your progress with statistics.

 The idea came because I wanted to improve my own writing in personal projects.
 I wanted something to motivate me to write more, experiment with a more data-driven approach, and see my habits at a glance.
 Like bar graphs and daily streaks and similar things.